drusaurus/UcupMenjelajahNusantara---spacemen/README.md

 - Movement between locations changes available activities.

 ### ⚙ Activities by Location
 Each location offers unique activities that affect your stats (meal, sleep, hygiene, happiness, and money).
 Some activities are free, while others have a cost or provide income.
-Here's a summary of what you can do in each location:

-- Home: Cook, clean, nap, or earn money via freelance work.

-- Beach: Swim, build sandcastles, and enjoy seafood.

-- Lake: Go fishing, row a boat, or enjoy a lakeside snack.

-- Temple: Pray, learn history, or help clean the temple.

-- Mountain: Climb, relax by a campfire, or try local food.

-- Andrew's House: Socialize with a friend, share meals, or watch a movie.

-- Stasion: Help staff for money, buy snacks, or people-watch.

-- Forest: Gather herbs, explore, or enjoy a picnic.

-**ℹ Hover Info**: Any activity that affects money includes an info icon with a tooltip explanation.
+Every locations have different areas which player can explore and do activities to obtain many things.
+Do as many activities to gain maximum points.

 ### 📉 Status Degradation
 - Stats gradually drop over time.